turingschool/front-end-curriculum/lessons/module-3/react-hooks/react-ii.md

 React lets us destructure props ON THE WAY IN.
 Whoa!
 It's accomplishing the same thing as destructuring on a separate line, like in the previous example.

 ### Mapping over the ideas array

 All right.
 We don't actually want to render an h2 in our Ideas component.
 We want to render some Cards with some gosh dang IDEAS!

-Let's create a Card component to use.
-Will it be function- or class- based?
+Let's create a Card component that we'll be able to re-use for rendering each idea.

 Create your files: `$ touch src/Card.js src/Card.css`